uga-rosa/ddu-source-lsp/README.md

 See [doc](./doc/ddu-source-nvim_lsp.txt) for details.

+# ddu-source-diagnostic

-Ddu source for neovim's diagnostic framework.
+Ddu source for diagnostic.